DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 Performance issue was fixed and Stacklook was improved to rely less on runtime searches - kstack entries are now found once per stream load, improving performance anyway.

+...

+A lot of documentation work on Stacklook and Naps done.

+## 2025-03-28

+Documentation saga continues.
+User documentation is taking a very long time to look as good as possible.
+Some CMake changes were tried out, but late errors showed they were more error prone than not.

+...

+Stacklook user manual finished for markdown.
+Now to just carry this over into the PDF version.

+...

+Now also the PDF version is done.
+The only things that need finishing are:

+Next goals:

+- document Get PID Colors
+- document Record kstack
+- document Mouse hover plot objects
+- document Preview labels changeable
+- document Couplebreak
+- revise Naps' design document
+- write Stacklook's design document

+More future goal is to make NUMA Topology Views (implementaton & documentation).

+Then "just" write the survey paper.